memgraph/docs/mage/query-modules/python/max-flow.md

 the procedure of finding augmenting paths in a residual graph.
 It is a greedy method, using augmenting paths as it comes across them.
 Input is a weighted graph with a defined source and sink, representing the beginning and end of the flow network.
-The algorithm begins with an empty flow, and at each step finds a path, called an augmenting path, from the source to the sink that generates more flow.
-When flow cannot be increased anymore, the algorithm stops and the maximum flow has been found.
+The algorithm begins with an empty flow and, at each step, finds a path, called an augmenting path, from the source to the sink that generates more flow.
+When flow cannot be increased anymore, the algorithm stops, and the maximum flow has been found.

-The capacity scaling is a heuristic for finding augmenting paths, in such a way that prioritizes taking edges with larger capacities, maintaining a threshold value that is only lowered once no larger path can be found.
+The capacity scaling is a heuristic for finding augmenting paths in such a way that prioritizes taking edges with larger capacities, maintaining a threshold value that is only lowered once no larger path can be found.
 It speeds up the algorithm noticeably compared to a standard DFS search.